San Jose Projects

 Accommodation and Meal

 While volunteering in Costa Rica, you will have the culturally immersive experience of staying with one of our welcoming host families in their safe and comfortable home.
-You will share three local healthy meals a day with them, and typical fare includes rice, beans, salad, fish or chicken, ceviche, arroz con pollo, tortillas, and soups.
+We have carefully vetted our host families and accommodations to ensure that you have a delightful stay.

 Free Time and Weekends: